Updated on: October 1, 2022

 1Password’s Travel Mode is another great feature — it lets you hide certain password vaults when you cross borders.
 This means your most sensitive data is protected from any unwarranted searches, including from border officials, while you are traveling.
 Simply turn on Travel Mode before your trip, and only your vaults marked as “Safe” for travel will be visible within your 1Password account for as long as you have this feature activated.
 There’s no indication that travel mode is running, so anybody looking through your devices will never know there is other, hidden, information in your account.
 On 1Password’s business plan, the account administrator can also control the Travel Mode centrally — meaning they can restrict access to sensitive information on shared accounts as soon as users leave the office.

 Winner (Extra Features): Dashlane

-Both Dashlane and 1Password offer excellent extra features, but Dashlane’s VPN, automatic password changer, and comprehensive dark web monitoring are slightly more useful than 1Password’s additional features.
+Both Dashlane and 1Password offer excellent extra features, but Dashlane’s VPN and comprehensive dark web monitoring are slightly more useful than 1Password’s additional features.
 That said, I really like 1Password’s Travel Mode, and I think its sharing features are also excellent.
 What’s more, 1Password’s data breach monitoring and password security are better than a lot of other password managers, and it’s also one of the only brands on the market that lets you share passwords with anyone (not just with other 1Password users).